mjc-school/MJC-School/stage #1/module #4. Collections/lesson #1. Overview/overview.md

 * **Vector** uses the elementAt method
 * **Hashtable** uses get and put methods.

-These differences have long led programmers down the path to inconsistency in implementing their own collections -- some emulate the Vector access methods and some emulate the Enumeration interface.
+These differences have long led programmers down the path to inconsistency in implementing their own collections -- some emulate the **Vector** access methods and some emulate the Enumeration interface.

-To further complicate matters, most of the Vector methods are marked as final; that is, you cannot extend the Vector class to implement a similar sort of collection.
-We could create a collection class that looked like a Vector and acted like a Vector, but it couldn't be passed to a method that takes a Vector as a parameter.
+To further complicate matters, most of the Vector methods are marked as final; that is, you cannot extend the **Vector** class to implement a similar sort of collection.
+We could create a collection class that looked like a **Vector** and acted like a **Vector**, but it couldn't be passed to a method that takes a **Vector** as a parameter.

-Finally, none of the collections (array, Vector or Hashtable) implements a standard member access interface and had no common interface.
+Finally, none of the collections (**array**, **Vector** or **Hashtable**) implements a standard member access interface and had no common interface.

 ## Java Collections Framework
 JDK 1.2 introduced a new framework for collections of objects, called the **Java Collections Framework**, offers developers a common way to implement and access collections.